alexandertrefz/essence/src/stdlib/README.md

 compiler-developer error and throws, fully rendered.

-The conversion from the TypeScript tables in `src/enricher/types/*.ts` is in flight — `Boolean` has moved, the rest have not.
+The conversion from the TypeScript tables in `src/enricher/types/*.ts` is in flight — the core Protocols, `Boolean`, `Nothing`, `Optional`, `Ordering` and `Record` have moved, the rest have not.
 Whatever a file here declares is subtracted from those tables, so a Namespace moves over one at a time.

+A Type and the Namespace that targets it move TOGETHER: the subtraction is per category, so converting `choice Ordering` alone would leave the legacy `Ordering` Namespace pointing at the old Type object and say nothing about it.

 `src/tests/stdlibEquivalence.spec.ts` is the net the move rides on: for every name already converted it deep-compares what was read from here against the